To map out the path to a positive impact from website design, one must first answer the question: What is the purpose of a website?

 Website Research is Marketing Research

 Most website design firms let the client control the direction of the website, right down to design and copy.
-This is a grave mistake because most small business clients are not themselves marketing professionals.
+This is a grave mistake because most small business clients are not website marketing professionals.

 Terrific examples of website design and copy gone awry can be found on most dental websites.
 If designed and/or written by the dentist, the sites will list numerous procedures performed and describe them in nearly clinical terms.